 moduleId is set to the running module, and the

 See the Logback Documentation for information on advanced settings that are possible.

-moduleId debug property can be used with the logback MDCFilter or the GEventEvaluator filters to split logs files by module.
+moduleId debug property can be used with the logback MDCFilter or the GEventEvaluator filters to define a new appender which only writes messages from a single module.

 classes/logback.xml with the following configuration: